-If you miss a payment on your Pay Over Time balance, AmEx charges a variable 29.99% penalty APR, which would be in place for at least six months.
+If you miss a payment on your Pay Over Time balance, AmEx charges a variable 29.24% penalty APR, which would be in place for at least six months.
 Another major drawback to this card is the $250 annual fee.
-That said, the card comes with up to $100 in airline fee credits each year and up to $10 in monthly dining credits at participating restaurants, which can help you negate the annual fee a bit, if redeemed.
+That said, the card comes with up to $10 in monthly dining credits at participating restaurants each month (enrollment required), which can help you negate the annual fee a bit, if redeemed.

 For rates and fees of the American Express® Gold Card, please click here.